JustAWeeab00/JustABot-WA/README.md

 # WhatsApp Media Bot

-A WhatsApp bot built with Node.js and `whatsapp-web.js` to handle multimedia processing and commands, such as downloading YouTube videos, creating stickers from images and videos, and downloading Spotify tracks.
+A WhatsApp bot built with Node.js and `whatsapp-web.js` to handle multimedia processing and commands, such as creating stickers from images and videos.
+YouTube, Instagram, TikTok videos, and downloading Spotify tracks

 ## Features
 - Download YouTube videos and audio.